xianyuhong/Ultrasound-dataset/README.md

 This is the [download link](https://drive.google.com/open?id=1cP1hUaCrIQTwf6iYvjUue3_nDJ23AmiB)

 The format of this database is lmdb,More information of this dataset can be found in our paper.
-Contact me if you have any questions.
+Contact me at xianxianleilay@qq.com if you have any questions.

 ## Citation
 If you use this dataset for your research, please cite our paper: